irinaverse/IrinaScience/README.md

 - LLM & DNA decoding
 - DNA is the data, epigenetics is the optimization
 - training data and training ourselves
+- how I have harmonized the rhythm of my heart
+- humans are (probably) the only life form which can transform ideas into realities
 - work in progress..

 "being feminine in the AI world", linked to unproductivity/infertility when placed in the wrong environment